crazyBaboon/MapGear/README.md

 How to use:

--Extract the contents of MapGear-master.zip into your /home folder.
+1.Extract the contents of MapGear-master.zip into your /home folder.

--Run in the terminal: [code]fgfs --launcher  && python MapGear.py [/code]
+2.Run in the terminal: fgfs --launcher  && python MapGear.py

 In order to save .GIF files, uncomment the last line of the script.
 Note: it will take a few minutes to save the .GIF file.